 Though common in use, SSRIs are not without their side effects.

 Since the late 1980s, America and the world have been enjoying the benefits of the selective serotonin reuptake inhibitors (SSRIs).
 These antidepressants — fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), fluvoxamine (Luvox), citalopram (Celexa), and escitalopram (Lexapro) — are among the world's most widely prescribed medications.
-They are remarkably safe and effective.
 The range of their uses has expanded from depression to anxiety, obsessive-compulsive disorder, eating disorders, and many other psychiatric conditions.

 Some patients taking SSRIs develop insomnia, skin rashes, headaches, joint and muscle pain, stomach upset, nausea, or diarrhea.
 These problems are usually temporary or mild or both.
 A more serious potential problem is reduced blood clotting capacity because of a decreased concentration of the neurotransmitter serotonin in platelets.
-Patients are at increased risk for stomach or uterine bleeding, and are more likely to require a blood transfusion during or after surgery.
-This risk is about the same as the risk of bleeding with NSAIDs (aspirin, ibuprofen, naproxen).
-If patients use SSRIs and NSAIDs at the same time, the risk more than doubles, so they must be combined with care.
+Patients are at slightly increased risk for internal bleeding, especially if they are also taking aspirin or another NSAID, such as ibuprofen or naproxen..

-Lowering the dose may help, although the patient may lose the drug's benefit.
+Lowering the dose of the SSRI antidepressant may help, although the patient may lose the drug's benefit.
 Another solution is adding or substituting bupropion (Wellbutrin), which works by a different mechanism and does not generally cause sexual side effects.

 If an SSRI is taken along with another drug that enhances serotonin activity, a rare condition called the serotonin syndrome may develop — racing heart, sweating, high fever, high blood pressure, and sometimes delirium.
 In particular, SSRIs should not be mixed with certain other medications, especially the herbal remedy St. John's wort, monoamine oxidase inhibitors such as phenelzine (Nardil), and clomipramine (Anafranil).
 The serotonin syndrome has also been reported when an SSRI is combined with lithium, the standard treatment for bipolar disorder.